hugo1005/bayesianadaptivemodels/README.md

 so trace objects returned will be the same as the PyMc3 API.

 ```
+import pymc3 as pm
+import numpy as np
+from bayesianadaptivemodels import adaptive_models as am

 dgp = """
 Y_{t} = p_1 * Y_{t-1} + p_2 * Y_{t-7} + p_3 * Y_{t-8} + epsilon_1;
 """